 Publications

-// Please feel free to contact me for a copy if you cannot access any of these papers. //
+* Equal contribution.
+Please feel free to contact Minya for a copy if you cannot access any of these papers.

 15. Min, Y., & Kramer, E. M. (2022) All’s Well that Ends Well: The Timing of Floral Meristem Termination.
 Invited Tansley Insight; accepted by New Phytologist.